2 lawsuits in Ohio follow Supreme Court ruling on union fees

 The National Right to Work Legal Defense Foundation says they’re aimed at enforcing public employees’ rights under the ruling.

-The lawsuits were filed as potential class-action cases against two affiliates of the American Federation of State County and Municipal Employees, including the Ohio Civil Service Employees Association.
-One lawsuit seeks repayment of fees collected from nonunion workers.
-The other challenges a union policy limiting when employees can opt out of paying dues.
+The suits were filed as potential class-action cases against two affiliates of the American Federation of State County and Municipal Employees, including the Ohio Civil Service Employees Association.

-OCSEA’s president calls it another attempt to weaken unions and says most members are sticking together.

 More like this from vindy.com